pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 had that since 2004 (via jsmath, MathJax's precursor).

 With SVG, we've had this since 2011.
 MathJax v2, first client-side but quickly also server-side (via phantomjs and later via mathjax-node).
-\[To some degree, various tools could produce SVG from, e.g., TeX, even earlier that but they didn't generally understand or care about the web as a use case, e.g., they wouldn't give you vertical alignment to meet a baseline.\]
+[To some degree, various tools could produce SVG from, e.g., TeX, even earlier that but they didn't generally understand or care about the web as a use case, e.g., they wouldn't give you good vertical alignment to meet a baseline.]

-It has been possible to realize print equation layout with just CSS (e.g., server-side generated span soup and CSS) since IE8 - IE8 damnit, released in 2009 - and with just SVG since IE9 (2011). \[To be fair, MathJax was not the first to realize such an output, KaTeX was, but one of my favorite successes while at MathJax was to prod Davide long enough about a "fast Preview without JS" that he built the "CommonHTML" output for v2.7 which added this.
-I'm also still fond of the previewHTML output which preceded it and traded beauty for CSS simplicity.\]
+It has been possible to realize print equation layout with just CSS (e.g., server-side generated span soup and CSS) since IE8 - IE8 damnit, released in 2009 - and with just SVG since IE9 (2011).
+[To be fair, MathJax was not the first to realize such an output, KaTeX was, but one of my favorite successes while at MathJax was to prod Davide long enough about a "fast Preview without JS" that he built the "CommonHTML" output for v2.7 which added this.
+I'm also still fond of the previewHTML output which preceded it and traded beauty for CSS simplicity.]

 Visual print equation layout has been solved thrice over with a myriad of smaller and larger tools doing it in varying ways, balancing code simplicity with quality of layout. (mathquill, jqmath, math-ml etc)

-\[Aside.
-This is why a certain blog post from a few years ago about "alternate realities" was so very much off base \-- CSS driven print equation layout was first, SVG a close second, not some XML dialect nobody was using for anything but print production.
+[Aside.
+This is why a certain blog post from a few years ago about "alternate realities" was so very much off base - CSS driven print equation layout was first, SVG a close second, not some XML dialect nobody was using for anything but print production.
 In the similar situations the same people would (indeed did famously) argue that a popular working solution should be considered the prime candidate to move standardized forward, not some contrived academic proposal.
-But I digress.\]
+But I digress.]

-So print equation layout solutions have existed for a long time.
+So print equation layout solutions for the web have existed for a long time.

 Are they perfect?
 No.

 Are they still getting better?
-Hell yes - all the damn time.
+Hell yes - all the time.
 The ever evolving CSS continues to make things easier (grids, container queries, variable fonts, layers!).
 SVG is just rock solid and yet improves.